semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 You should already have a file named `hw.go` in your GitHub repository.
 The `Dockerfile` creates a new directory in the Docker image and puts `hw.go` in there.
-Then, it compiles that Go file and the executable is stored as `files/hw`.
+Then, it compiles that Go file and the executable file is stored as `files/hw`.
 The `ENTRYPOINT` Docker command will automatically execute `files/hw` when the Docker image is run.

-Please note that the `Dockerfile` should be committed to GitHub.
+Please note that the `Dockerfile` should be committed to GitHub as it will be used by Semaphore 2.0.

 After that, the contents of your Semaphore 2.0 pipeline file should look as
 follows: